 Meadowlands Environment Center, Two Dekorte Park Plaza, Lyndhurst, 201-460-8300.
 Open to the public for monthly telescope viewing nights and special events.
 Visit website link for schedule.

 973-631-0178.
 Meets eight times a year on the second Thursday of the month at 7:30pm at the Morris Museum.
 Membership is open to ages 14 and older; families welcome.

 New Jersey State Museum Planetarium

 205 West State St., Trenton, 609-292-6464.
-Weekend shows at 1, 2, 3 & 4pm.
+Weekend public shows 1, 2, 3 & 4pm during the school year; weekday shows are added during school vacations.
 Adults $7, 12 and under $5, available on first-come, first-served basis.
-150-seat planetarium with high definition and Full Dome Video technology is open for public programs, school programs and scouting astronomy programs.
-Planetarium lobby includes interactive exhibits providing the latest astronomical information.
+Printable coupon online for $1 off.
+150-seat planetarium is open for public programs, school programs, scouting astronomy programs and birthday parties.

 North Jersey Astronomical Group